-2022-001 Time Period for Payment
+2023-001 Time Period for Payment

 Condition: Auditing for legal compliance requires a review of the District's payment of claims.
-Our audit indicated instances of non-compliance of invoices paid outside of 35 days.
+Our audit indicated five instances of non-compliance of invoices paid outside of 35 days out of our sample size of twenty-five.